Charlie Heaton

-Charles Ross Heaton (born 6 February 1994) is an English actor.
-He is known for starring as Jonathan Byers in the Netflix science fiction horror series Stranger Things (2016–present) and for his roles in feature films like As You Are (2016), Marrowbone (2017), The New Mutants (2020), No Future (2021), and The Souvenir Part II (2021).
-Prior to his acting career, Heaton played in a number of London-based bands.
+Charles Ross Heaton (born 6 February 1994) is an English actor and musician.
+He is best known for his role as Jonathan Byers in the science fiction series Stranger Things (2016–2025).
+He has also starred in films such as As You Are (2016), Marrowbone (2017), The New Mutants (2020), No Future (2021), and The Souvenir Part II (2021).
+Prior to his acting career, he was the drummer in a number of rock bands.

 Early life

-Heaton was born on 6 February 1994 in Leeds, West Yorkshire.
-He was raised by his mother on a council estate in Bridlington, a small coastal town in Yorkshire.
-Heaton has an older sister, Levi Heaton, also an actor and a member of Self Esteem's live band.
+Charles Ross Heaton was born in Leeds on 6 February 1994, and was raised by his mother on a council estate in Bridlington.
+His older sister, Levi, is an actress and a member of Self Esteem's live backing band.

 Career

-2010–2014: Music

-Heaton moved to London at age 16.
-He played in a number of bands before joining the noise-rock band Comanechi as the drummer.
-During his tenure, the band released an album in 2013 and toured for a year and a half.
-Heaton then joined London-based psychedelic band Half Loon.
+In 2010, at the age of 16, Heaton moved to London.
+He played the drums in a number of bands before joining the noise rock band Comanechi.
+During his tenure as their drummer, the band supported The Gossip, released an album in 2013, and toured for 18 months.
+Heaton then joined psychedelic rock band Half Loon.